 About the author

-I have delivered seminars and lectures on Internet and Network Architectures at the University of Camerino and Pescara, and have taught DNS, Internet Governance, and BGP at the Namex School of Advanced Networking, helping to train the next generation of network professionals.
+Architectures for the Academia, and has taught DNS, Internet Governance, and BGP at the Namex School of Advanced Networking, helping to train the next generation of network professionals.
+At the time of writing, he is also an External Researcher at the University of Padova, Italy.

 “I want to thank you for your article and for the mention of IX.br, and confirm that the article’s description about its wide geographical coverage helping to absorb massive traffic increases is accurate.
 I would also like to emphasize that the adequate scaling and dimensioning of the largest IXPs: São Paulo, the largest in the world, Fortaleza, and Rio de Janeiro, has been fundamental in supporting the growing traffic demand.
 However, I want to clarify that stating the coordination is public or state-led is not correct.
 CGI.br works in the public interest, as does NIC.br, but the coordination of IX.br is multistakeholder through CGI.br, with balanced participation from the public sector, private sector, civil society, and academia.
 I also want to clarify that no government funds are involved in IX.br.
 NIC.br is a private non-profit entity that manages IX.br and other initiatives, funded with private resources mainly from the registration of .br domains, while following the guidelines established by the multistakeholder council CGI.br, which guides public policies for the Internet in Brazil.
 I remain available for any further clarifications.”